demergent-labs/blog/introducing-azle-and-demergent-labs.md

 }
 ```

-Deploying that to the IC with a simple `dfx deploy --network ic` will instantly allow anyone in the world to call your `helloWorld` function and see that beautiful phrase.
-What an amazing developer experience.
-Hats off to DFINITY for creating such an amazing platform.
+Deploying that to the IC with a simple `dfx deploy --network ic` will instantly allow anyone in the world to call this `helloWorld` function and see that beautiful phrase.

 Here's the source code for a simple canister that is a key-value store: